-- The risks that affect the performance of the business model (and the financial assets held within that business model) and, in particular, the way those risks are managed, - How managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual cash flows collected), - The expected frequency, value and timing of sales are also important aspects of the Bank's assessment.
+- How managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual cash flows collected), - The expected frequency, value and timing of sales are also important aspects of the Bank's assessment.
 The business model assessment is based on reasonably expected scenarios without taking 'worst case' or 'stress case' scenarios into account.
 If cash flows after initial recognition are realised in a way that is different from the Bank's original expectations, the Bank does not change the classification of the remaining financial assets held in that business model, as long as the Bank had considered all relevant information that was available at the time where the business model was assessed, but incorporates such information when assessing newly originated or newly purchased financial assets going forward.